observablehq/framework/docs/getting-started.md

 #### `docs/data`

-You can put [data loaders](./loaders) anywhere in your source root, but we recommend putting them here.
+You can put [data loaders](./loaders) or static files anywhere in your source root, but we recommend putting them here.

 #### `docs/index.md`